 Photo: E Bannwarth

-The choice of a successor to the Tiger was announced in June 2008 after a long struggle between the Dassault Rafale and the Lockheed-Martin F-16C/D Block 52; this last won the order for 24 aircrafts, received starting from 2011.
-Former Tiger pilots started training at Tucson International Airport.
-The F-16s are going to equip newly created Escadrons.
+The choice of a successor to the Tiger was announced in June 2008 after a long struggle between the Dassault Rafale and the Lockheed-Martin F-16C/D Block 52; this last won the order for 16 single- and 8 double-seater aircrafts.
+The first 4 aircrafts were received in august 2011 and the last 3 on 22-08-12.
+Experienced Tiger pilots have bee trained at Tucson International Airport with the US National Guard.
+The F-16s have now equipped newly formed Escadrons.